joordy/frontend-applications/README.md

 - **Location** I expect that bigger cities has more spots than smaller towns
 - **Capacity**: I expect that parking areas have more capacity in the big cities.
 - **Maximum Vehicle Height**: I expect that in small towns, there are larger parking areas so people can ride in with bigger cars..
-- **Disabled access**: I expect that 25% of all the parking area has access for disabled people.
 - **Charging points**: I expect that every parking area has at least one charging point.

 ---